andreasbm/router-slot/README.md

 ### Params

-If you want params in your URL you can do it by using the `:value` syntax.
+If you want params in your URL you can do it by using the `:name` syntax.
 Below is an example on how to specify a path that matches params as well.
 This route would match urls such as `user/123`, `user/@andreas`, `user/abc` and so on.

 ```typescript
 ...